Merger of Skydance Media and Paramount Global: Entertainment industry

 There was opposition from Hollywood producers and creatives such as James Cameron, regarding the possible sale of Paramount to Sony Pictures.
 The main concerns revolved around the potential reduction in the number of studios producing content, which could have limited opportunities for writers and producers.
 The Writers Guild of America (WGA) had also voiced concerns about the consolidation trend in Hollywood, arguing that it could possibly lead to fewer choices and less diversity in content.
 The Writer's Guild later demanded an investigation into the canceling of The Late Show with Stephen Colbert, stating it had "significant concerns" that the cancellation was intended as a bribe for Donald Trump to approve the merger.
-Creatives like Jane Fonda and John Krasinski have voiced their support for David Ellison, while Mark Wahlberg described a merger with Skydance as a "win for the industry".
+Creatives like Jane Fonda and John Krasinski voiced their support for David Ellison, while Mark Wahlberg described a merger with Skydance as a "win for the industry".
 The television animated comedy South Park, which had recently completed a $1.5 billion dollar deal to stream on Paramount+, criticized and satirized the deal in its season 27 opening episode "Sermon on the 'Mount", released on July 23.